-Taylor Scheduler allows the planner to develop a feasible incremental capacity model reflecting potential additional machines, resources and their implementation plans.
+- APS allows the planner to develop a feasible incremental capacity model reflecting potential additional machines, resources and their implementation plans.
 This process is critical to developing capacity plans that can actually produce the planned goods, if implemented.

-Taylor Scheduler improves the rough-cut capacity planning process by allowing the additional capacity required to be added to current model (machine capacity, calendars, resources, and so on).
+- APS improves the rough-cut capacity planning process by allowing the additional capacity required to be added to current model (machine capacity, calendars, resources, and so on).
 The current capacity model reflects, as a starting point, the reality of the production facility.

-Taylor Scheduler facilitates the inclusion of the current load and allows some or all of it to be treated as a given.
-Taylor Scheduler further enhances the integration of the actual current plan, based on actual current capabilities, with a potential, less restricted future plan.
+- APS further enhances the integration of the actual current plan, based on actual current capabilities, with a potential, less restricted future plan.

-Taylor Scheduler helps you model capacity better.
+- APS helps you model capacity better.
 Because the models are based on many of the same screens, functions, and reports, the planner and scheduler can more easily build a consistent model, can better communicate and investigate potential plans, and then later implement the mutually selected plan.

 - Home Page